Security & data handling

 No homeowner PII, ever

 The properties table is schema-locked against owner names, owner mailing addresses, and phone numbers.
 The TCAD bulk parser drops those fields at parse stage; they never reach the database.
-A CI test (tests/test_no_owner_pii.sql) blocks any deploy that tries to add one back.
+An automated check blocks any deploy that tries to add one back.

 Append-only TCPA consent log